afuhflynn/afuhflynn/README.md

 I attended the TIC Summit and Boot Camp 2024, where I gained invaluable insights into technology trends and entrepreneurship.

 ## 🌟 Philosophy
 *"Driven by passion and curiosity, I believe in transforming ideas into reality through code."*
+*"Imagination is the DNA of all invention"*